< Browse to Previous Essay | Browse to Next Essay >

 The first European to visit Stevens County was Canadian explorer David Thompson (1770-1857) in 1811 and this led to the establishment of Spokane House where the Spokane River met the Columbia, just over the future county line.

-In about 1816, the Northwest Fur Company operated a trading station near Kettle Falls, making it perhaps the first white settlement in the county.
+In about 1816, the Northwest Fur Company operated a trading station near Kettle Falls, making it perhaps the first non-Indian settlement in the county.
 The Hudson's Bay Company (HBC) took over the Northwest Company in 1821.
 In 1825, under John Work, HBC built a stockade about one mile above Kettle Falls calling it Fort Colvile after Andrew Wedderburn Colvile, the London head of the company.
 Fort Colvile became second in importance only to Fort Vancouver in HBC's operations in the Northwest.
 Hudson's Bay Company operated this post until 1871 when the last factor, Angus McDonald, moved all the goods north to British territory.
 Company employees of French, Canadian, and Scottish origins became the county’s first European settlers and they married into Native American families.

 The Word of God